Dr. Stefanie Ranf

 Key Publications (all publications)

-Ranf S, Gisch N, Schäffer M, Illig T, Westphal L, Knirel YA, Sánchez-Carballo PM, Zähringer U, Hückelhoven R, Lee J, Scheel D (2015) A lectin S-domain receptor kinase mediates lipopolysaccharide sensing in Arabidopsis thaliana.
-Nature Immunology 16: 426–433Abstract
+Ranf S, Gisch N, Schäffer M, Illig T, Westphal L, Knirel YA, Sánchez-Carballo PM, Zähringer U, Hückelhoven R, Lee J, and Scheel D (2015).
+A lectin S-domain receptor kinase mediates lipopolysaccharide sensing in Arabidopsis thaliana.
+Nature Immunology 16(4):426-433

-Ranf S, Eschen-Lippold L, Fröhlich K, Westphal L, Scheel D, Lee J (2014) Microbe-associated molecular pattern-induced calcium signaling requires the receptor-like cytoplasmic kinases, PBL1 and BIK1.
-BMC Plant Biology 14: 374Abstract
+Ranf S, Eschen-Lippold L, Fröhlich K, Westphal L, Scheel D, and Lee J (2014).
+Microbe-associated molecular pattern-induced calcium signaling requires the receptor-like cytoplasmic kinases, PBL1 and BIK1.
+BMC Plant Biology 14(1):374Abstract